-I was thrilled by our members’ positive response about our most recent trip through the Sierra Ancha mountains.
-The trip had been on my bucket list for months until a last-minute decision and time to spare sent us down the forest road 203 back to Globe.
+I was thrilled by our members’ positive response to our most recent trip through the Sierra Ancha mountains.
+The journey had been on my bucket list for months until a last-minute decision and time to spare sent us down forest road 203 back to Globe.
 It wasn’t part of the plan, but my friend Ryan and I were more than thrilled; we didn’t want to go home!

-We started our trip in Punkin Patch and made our way to the Tonto Creek to air down the tires.
-As we ascend picture mountain, we got an awesome view of the Tonto Basin from behind and Juniper Canyon to the left.
-“Keep an eye on your temperature gauge,” I think to myself as we climb 1800 feet to the saddle of picture mountain and Juniper Mountain.
+We started our trip in Punkin Patch and headed to Tonto Creek to air down the tires.
+As we ascended picture mountain, we got an excellent view of the Tonto Basin from behind and Juniper Canyon to the left.
+“Keep an eye on your temperature gauge,” I thought to myself as we climbed 1800 feet to the saddle of picture mountain and Juniper Mountain.
 In just over 2 miles, we reach the saddle, where the sound of the wind blowing through the tall pine trees becomes prominent.
-From here on, it’s a nice easy ride all the way to State Route 288.
+From here on, it’s a nice easy ride to State Route 288.

 As we continue, the driver’s side window is full of excitement.
 Turkey Creek has some beautiful rock formations and waterfalls.
 It’s a great place to stop for lunch and a quick look at the canyon.
 I could only imagine seeing the waterfalls in motion.
 After some time, you enter a burned area where the trees open up, and Manzanita dominates the landscape.
 From the trail, you can see the Mogollon rim nearly 50 miles away.
-The views are spectacular for the next 40 miles all the way to State Route 288.
-Arizona State Route 288, AKA Desert to Tall Pines Scenic Road, is a 52 mile maintained dirt trail that travels from Theodore Roosevelt lake to Young.
-It’s true to its name and provides travelers a chance to witness the change from desert to the forest along with some great opportunities for hiking, mountain biking, and 4 wheeling.
+The views are spectacular for the next 40 miles to State Route 288.
+Arizona State Route 288, AKA Desert to Tall Pines Scenic Road, is a 52-mile maintained dirt trail from Theodore Roosevelt lake to Young.
+It’s true to its name and provides travelers a chance to witness the change from desert to forest, along with some great opportunities for hiking, mountain biking, and four-wheeling.

 As the sun sets, we approach Young.
-It’s a little late to be setting up camp, but we find a spot after searching for a while and settle in for the night.
+It’s a little late to be setting up camp, but we found a spot after searching for a while and settled in for the night.

 Another destination checked off the list, Cherry Creek.

-Along FR 203, there are several small washouts at every river crossing.
+Along FR 203, there are several minor washouts at every river crossing.
 Nothing a high clearance 4×4 with an experienced driver couldn’t handle.
-One section tilts you towards the cliff where a washout has taken the trail.
-In another section, the trail is completely gone, and others have created a bypass.
-The bypass requires a sharp, off-camber, 2 point turn.
+One section tilts you towards the cliff, where a washout has taken the trail.
+In another area, the track is completely gone, and others have created a bypass.
+The bypass requires a sharp, off-camber, 2-point turn.
 Highly modified off-road vehicles can use the original trail and take advantage of the washout.
 The trail is undercut about 3 to 4 feet and ready to collapse just ahead of the bypass.
 Drivers must navigate these sections with caution.
-Full width, long wheelbase vehicles will have issues on this Trail.
-Several sharp dips range from 4 to 5 feet, where high center and hanging your bumper can become an issue.
+Full-width, long-wheelbase vehicles will have issues on this trail.
+Several sharp dips range from 4 to 5 feet, where high centering and hanging your bumper can become an issue.

 It’s a slow, bumpy, but easy 35-mile ride to the county-maintained portion ahead.
 As we press forward, we spot a blue jay and a herd of mule deer.
 It’s a great day to be a deer on Cherry Creek.
 They pay no attention to us as we stop, photograph, and admire.
-At our lunch stop, we meet a hunter.
-He tells us about a huge washout down the trail that he almost flipped his 4 wheeler on.
-This just builds more excitement for Ryan and me.
-We reach the washout and find a bypass.
+At our lunch stop, we met a hunter.
+He tells us about a huge washout down the trail that he almost flipped his four-wheeler on.
+This builds more excitement for Ryan and me.
+We reached the washout and found a bypass.
 After cautiously navigating the washout, we continue towards State Route 288.
 The trail becomes maintained for approximately 20 miles before we reach state route 288.
 We hit the blacktop just in time for a beautiful sunset over Theodore Roosevelt Lake.